SAFCSP-Team/assembly-language/registers-cheatsheet.md

 # Registers Cheatsheet
 ### What are registers?
-Registers are small, fast storage locations inside the CPU used to perform operations and hold data.
+Registers are small, fast storage located inside the CPU, and used to perform operations and hold data.

 ## General-Purpose Registers (GPRs)